CoronixTV/gradecryptDB/README.md

 removeKey(key, dir) //Delete a key from the DB addKeyUnsafe(key, dir //Add a key and it's Value without encryption readKey(key, dir) //Get the value from an unsafe Key, returns String
-//Dir is the directory the File is safed in (e.g. addKey("joemama", "pswd132", "Users/UnfunnyUserNames")
+//Dir is the directory the file is stored in (e.g. addKey("joemama", "pswd132", "Users/UnfunnyUserNames")
 ```

 Assign an AES Key (Random Bytes) to the "crypto" variable.
 Only the unsafe functions will work otherways